Complete Guide to Identifying Acoustic Guitar Shapes and Sizes

 9. Classical Guitars

 Classical guitars are distinguished by their use of nylon strings instead of steel, giving them a softer, warmer tone.
 They are traditionally used for playing classical music and flamenco, but many musicians also enjoy their smooth, mellow sound for other genres.
-The body shape is similar to smaller acoustic models like the concert guitar, but with specific features tailored to classical music.

 Key Characteristics